Vickie Mays

 Findings: Of the 8,112 patients, most were male (74.8%), white (55.8%), and privately insured (35.2%).
 Overall, 8.1% were restrained with 7.1% chemically restrained and 2.7% physically restrained.
 Overall restraint use increased 254% from 2016 to 2022 driven primarily by a 460% increase in chemical restraint use including a 630% increase in ketamine administrations.
 Use of restraints was associated with pre-existing psychotic disorders, intoxication, altered mental status, increasing injury severity, and Medicaid insurance.
 Chemical restraint administration was associated with a 3.5 percentage point increase in the probability of ICU admission and a 1.0 day increase in hospitalization duration.

-In this institutional study, nearly one-in-twelve trauma patients were restrained during emergency department evaluation and treatment.
+In this institutional study, nearly 1 in 12 trauma patients were restrained during emergency department evaluation and treatment.
 Restraint utilization increased during the study driven primarily by increases in ketamine and restraints utilized during trauma bay evaluation and resuscitation.

 Future research should assess the generalizability of these findings.
 It is important that rigorous guidelines are established to ensure the safe and effective use of restraints in trauma.